SpencerDawkins/sdp-roq/draft-dawkins-avtcore-sdp-roq.md

 * To describe how existing SDP attributes are used differently in order to support RoQ, and
 * To be able to make the statement that other existing SDP attribute extensions can be reused with RoQ, with no special considerations.

-**What other considerations have we missed, that need to be mentioned here?**
+**Editors' Note:** What other considerations have we missed, that need to be mentioned here?

 This document assumes that an authenticated QUIC connection will be opened using a "roq" ALPN or some other ALPN, as described in Section 4.1 of {{!I-D.ietf-avtcore-rtp-over-quic}}.